Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Hyperparameter Sensitivity Analysis

 \subsection{Embedding Dimension}

-The embedding dimension determines the richness of feature representations in the unified projection space.
+The embedding dimension determines the capacity of the unified projection space in which the input context and role-specialized prototypes are matched.
 We vary $d_{\text{model}} \in \{64, 128, 256, 512, 1024\}$ on the Weather and ETTh1 dataset with four backbone models to evaluate its impact.
-As shown in \cref{full_embed}, in most cases DPAD exhibits low sensitivity to the choice of embedding dimension.
-Performance does not degrade significantly even at relatively small dimensions, while larger dimensions provide only marginal gains.
-So we choose the optimal dimension at 128/256 in most cases.
-The above observation indicates that our dual-prototype architecture and routing mechanism are effective at capturing and utilizing pattern information without requiring a high-dimension latent space.
-This property further simplifies the deployment of DPAD as a plug-and-play module.
+As shown in Figure \ref{full_embed}, in most cases DPAD exhibits low sensitivity to the choice of embedding dimension.
+Performance does not degrade significantly even at relatively small dimensions, whereas larger dimensions provide only marginal or inconsistent gains.
+Based on these results, we use an embedding dimension of 128/256 in most cases.
+The above observation indicates that DPAD can effectively organize and selectively utilize common and rare patterns without relying on a high-dimensional latent space, facilitating its use as a model-agnostic enhancement framework.